 Mennonite Women meets on the first Thursday of each month to sew for relief.
 These women enjoy fellowship while quilting, sewing layettes, knotting comforters and making school kit and health kit bags for Mennonite Central Committee.
-Men's Fellowship meets on the 4th Saturday morning of the month for relationship building and shared conversation about spiritual life.
 Several Small Groups meet in homes for Bible Study and/or book study and fellowship.

 Senior Meals are held bi-monthly with Forest Hillers who live in the local retirement communities and with those who remain in their own homes.
 Our seniors anticipate and enjoy these times of fellowship and interaction.

 A variety of Service Experiences are scheduled by our children and youth programs and by adult Sunday School classes.
 Annually, adults are given the opportunity to participate in a one-week service adventure with organizations such as Mennonite Disaster Service or Habitat for Humanity.

 Our Adopt-a-Student program helps keep us connected with our college students.
 Sunday School classes adopt our students and support them with prayer and by sending letters and care packages throughout the school year.